b-chen00/Hobbyist/README.md

 4. As a user, I want to see other user's hobbies and activities.
 5. As a user, I want to like and comment on other user's posts.
 6. As a user, I want to see all of my posts.
+7. As a user, I want to delete my posts.
+8. As a user, I want to search for a specific category of posts.

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

 * (2 points) Bootstrap
     * use Bootstrap CSS framework to create a theme
 * (6 points) React
     * use React as the front-end framework
 * (3 points) dotenv
-    * use dotenv as a configuration management to connect to MongoDB Atlas and configure API endpoints for React
+    * use dotenv as a configuration management to connect to MongoDB Atlas
+    * store MongoDB username, password, and url
+    * configure API endpoints for React from local host to my AWS hosting url api endpoint

-8 points total out of 8 required points
+11 points total out of 10 required points

 ## [Link to Initial Main Project File](app.mjs)